vanzaj/tdd-pytest/docs/tdd-pytest/content/tdd-basics.md

 any function or method with a `test` inside it's name.
 For now we want to run only the unit tests.

+!!! note "Note on *client*"
-[^2]: "client" is a generic way to refer to code or application running on the user's side (like web browsers) in the client-server software design model.
+     "Client" is a generic way to refer to code or application running on the user's side (like web browsers) in the client-server software design model.

 ```bash
 $ py.test tests/unit_test.py